ccie7599/akamaigtm-loadfeedback-prometheus/README.md

 ## Initial Authentication

+Navigate to the Auth API tab for the intial authentication.

 <img width="794" alt="image" src="https://user-images.githubusercontent.com/19197357/194899356-71fe902b-35b3-4348-8a02-4b897ac9d9b7.png">

 1. From the Auth API, first enter a unique value for "State" in the top form field and hit "submit."
 The text below the form should update with the login URL (you should see your "state" entered as a query string argument).